 Groove RESTful API HTTP Status Codes

-The table provides a list of status codes returned by Groove SDK, and their typical meanings.
+The table provides a list of status codes returned by Groove API, and their typical meanings.

 |200||OK||The request was successful.|